 1. Break down the number.

-Decompose the number, break it down to place value subgroups:
+Decompose the number, break it down into place value subgroups:

 101 = 100 + 1;